DesmondChoy/desmondchoy/README.md

 - Comprehensive observability with structured logging and telemetry (Supabase)
 - Authentication flows supporting both OAuth and anonymous users

-My multidisciplinary background spanning investment research, portfolio management, and insurance technology has taught me to identify valuable use cases for AI across industries.
-I'm passionate about pushing the boundaries of what's possible with AI engineering—from building conversational AI systems to creating personalized, adaptive experiences that demonstrate the transformative potential of thoughtfully applied artificial intelligence.
+My multidisciplinary background spanning investment research, telecoms and life insurance has taught me to identify valuable use cases for AI across industries.
+I'm passionate about pushing the boundaries of what's possible with AI engineering — from building agentic AI systems to creating personalized, adaptive experiences that demonstrate the transformative potential of thoughtfully applied artificial intelligence.

 ## 🔗 Connect with me
 <a href="https://www.linkedin.com/in/choydesmond/" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>